fpga-open-speech-tools/simulink_library/FPGA_Open_Speech_Tools/README.txt

   Outputs the data currently within address Table_RW_Addr (after writing if Table_Wr_En is asserted).
 Size fixdt(isSigned, Word Bits, Fractional Bits).

 ## Static Upclocked FIR
+This block is designed for a hardware implementation of an FIR filter.
+The main advantage is resource sharing by using a single multiply/add at an increased clock rate to multiply the b_k coefficients and sum the results.

+The cost is a slightly increased amount of RAM used and the requirement that the system can run at data_rate*b_k_length, where b_k_length is rounded up to the nearest power of 2.
+The gains over a traditional FIR are a vastly decreased latency and logic resource usage.

+An "Added Delay" option is included as a way to save resources when delaying the filtered signal.
+The b_k RAM is padded with zeros to round length up to a power of 2.
+Therefore, many faster cycles are completely unnecessary.
+Since many b_k's are 0, they can be rotated to align with inputs starting before the most recent, effectively delaying the output signal with 0 extra resources used.
+Useful for things like realigning a signal after multi-channel processing, or any other reason to delay the signal.
+If Added Delay would cause rotation to read from undesired coefficients (not 0), on startup the system will automatically increase the size of the table.
+This doubles the RAM used, so if using a b_k length at or near a power of 2, or if a very long delay is required, this may not be the most efficient option.

+B_k's are defined on system start-up and *cannot be changed during runtime*.

+### Mask Parameters
+Configurable mask parameters:
+- B_k coefficients:
+  FIR filter coefficients
+- Sample Time:
+  Amount of time between valid pulses, when the input signal needs to be recognized.
+- System Time:
+  Amount of time between system clock cycles.
+Can be the same as Sample Time if Valid_in is always 1.
+- Added Delay:
+  Adds a N-sample delay to the output.
+Check Documentation Description for details.
+- Fixed Point Word/Frac Size:
+  Word and Fractional bit size of input and table data type.
+Data input and b_k's are assumed to be the same data type.

+### Block I/O
+Signal routing block IO descriptions:
+- Data_in:
+  Input signal to be processed.
+Can be of any rate a direct multiple of "Sample rate".
+Signed Fixed Point of size "Fixed Point Word Size".
+- Valid_in:
+ Trigger to show input signal should be written to signal memory of FIR RAM.
+Active high.
+Boolean.

+- Data_out:
+  Output signal after processing.
+Set to sample time "System Time".
+Signed Fixed Point of size "Fixed Point Word Size".
+Zero-order hold.
+- Valid_out:
+  Signal identifying when the output is a new processed value.
+Active high.
+Boolean.

 ## Programmable Upclocked FIR